Borneo School Adventure

 NOT ALL ABOUT MONEY

-This trip works directly with the Penan people in Sarawak.
-We are also working with the Penan people through Moving Mountains Trust to protect and enrich their rainforest.
-This work is to assist the Penan communities in a process of long-term sustainable community development.
+This trip works directly with the Penan people in Sarawak through the Moving Mountains Trust to protect and enrich their rain forest.
+This is a process of long-term sustainable community development.
+The school visit provides vital tourism income plus the money raised by the venturers is used to help fund the tree planting programme.

 Travel Insurance - you will need travel insurance for this trip.
 Normal holiday travel insurance is adequate as long as it covers trekking and rafting grades 1-3.
 We advise you to get this insurance early on, so that if you have to make a late cancellation for some reason then you will get all your money back.

-You do not need to be super-fit for this trip, however the expedition element is moderately demanding with some long days of sustained walking with a backpack.
+The expedition element for the Borneo school adventure is moderately demanding with some long days of sustained walking with a backpack.
 The effects of heat and humidity will also further tax your body.
-You will enjoy the trip all the more if you are in good physical shape having exercised regularly and eaten nutritiously over at least the 6 months leading up to the trip.
+You will enjoy the trip all the more if you are in good physical shape having exercised regularly over at least the 6 months leading up to the trip.

 You do need to be in good health as we will spend some time in locations that are many hours from professional medical care.
 Any pre-existing medical or dental conditions should be fully appraised by a doctor and their nature fully disclosed to your insurer and to ourselves.